DevExpress/testcafe/docs/articles/documentation/using-testcafe/common-concepts/concurrent-test-execution.md

 To enable concurrency, use the [-c or --concurrency](../command-line-interface.md#-c-n---concurrency-n) command line option or the [runner.concurrency](../programming-interface/runner.md#concurrency) method of the programming interface.

 > Important!
 Concurrent test execution is not supported in Microsoft Edge.
+This is because there is no known way to start Edge in a new window and make it open a particular URL.

 The following command invokes three Chrome instances and runs tests concurrently.